gobicycle/bicycle/manual_testing_plan.md

 - RESULT  : The method should return a 404 error.
 - COMMENT :

+32. -[ ] Checked
+- TEST    : Check balance of hot wallet by `/v1/balance{?currency}` (without address parameter) method for TON and jettons.
+- RESULT  : The method should return actual balance for hot wallet.
+- COMMENT :

+33. -[ ] Checked
+- TEST    : Check balance of custom account by `/v1/balance{?currency,address}` method for TON and jettons.
+- RESULT  : The method should return actual balance for this account.
+- COMMENT :

+34. -[ ] Checked
+- TEST    : Check balance of custom noexist account without jetton wallet by `/v1/balance{?currency,address}` method for TON and jettons.
+- RESULT  : The method should return zero balance for this account.
+- COMMENT :

+35. -[ ] Checked
+- TEST    : Check balance of custom account by `/v1/balance{?currency,address}` with invalid parameters (unknown currency, testnet address for mainnet).
+- RESULT  : The method should return bad request error.
+- COMMENT :

 ### Internal logic

 1. -[ ] Checked